 2. What is the custom import health clearance?

 All medical devices entering the Slovak market will be checked at customs.
 Since the import process can be administratively very complex ( e.g. the customs declaration can only be submitted electronically here requiring electronic signature, and official websites’ English versions are very limited), it is highly recommended to hire a local agent well acquainted with the TARIC SK, customs formalities and customs processing.

 3. What are the major sales channels in Slovakia?

 Medical devices are sold via distributors of drugs and medical devices.

-The following major government medical and health projects are planned for 2018 and 2019:
+The following major government medical and health projects are planned for 2019:

 Construction of a new hospital in Bratislava with 578 beds and top-notch medical technology should be finished by 2022.
 The new hospital will have to purchase medical laboratory equipment, diagnostic medical equipment, life support equipment, and treatment equipment.
-The total construction project volume is estimated at EUR 263 million (USD 297 million) plus the cost of the reconstruction of Ružinov (EUR 80 million /USD 90.4 million).
+The total construction project volume is estimated at EUR 263 million plus the cost of the reconstruction of Ružinov (EUR 80 million).

 X-Ray Etc Apparatus; Tubes, Panels, Screen Etc, Pt

 Medical, Surgical, Dental or Vet Inst, No Elec, Pt